 You can also claim an extra 25p for every pound donated to you using Gift Aid.
 Here is how Gift Aid works and how to claim it back online.

-They are available from banks and building societies.
-This includes some small business bank accounts that can also be opened by charities.
+You can open a charity account in the same way as most other bank accounts from banks and building societies.
+Some small business bank accounts can also be opened by charities.

-Offers all the features you need, like internet banking, a debit card or a nearby branch if you need to pay cash into it
+Offers all the features you need, like internet banking, a debit card or a nearby branch if you need to pay in cash

 Comes with monthly fees you are happy to pay

-Can accept your charity, e.g. your charity's turnover is less than their maximum
+Can accept your charity - for example, your charity's turnover is less than their maximum limit

-You need to decide who has authority to run the account, make withdrawals or sign into internet banking.
+You will also need to decide who has authority to run the account, make withdrawals or sign into internet banking.
 You can decide:

 Who will be named on the account as a signatory